-The oral presentation must be made prior to beginning the 4th-year externship.
-After the committee has reviewed and approved the completion of the project, the student must prepare a power point presentation.
+The oral presentation must be made prior to beginning the fourth-year externship.
+After the mentor has reviewed and approved the completion of the project, the student must prepare a power point presentation.
 Although the oral presentation is not considered a formal defense, it will contribute to the overall grade assigned for the Research Seminar Course (CDIS 6410).
 Typically, presentations are done on one day near the end of the third spring trimester.

-If the data collection part of the project is completed but the student needs some extra time to finish data analyses, the capstone committee chair may consider extending the deadline of the oral presentation towards the beginning of the 4th-year externship.
+If the data collection part of the project is completed but the student needs some extra time to finish data analyses, the capstone project mentor may consider extending the deadline of the oral presentation towards the beginning of the 4th-year externship.
 Such a decision will be made on a case-by-case basis and it will result in receiving an incomplete grade in CDIS 6410.

-In general, the format of the oral presentation is the responsibility of the student and the chair but will typically consist of a 20-minute power point summary of the project, followed by questions/discussion of the project by committee members and the student, and finally an open discussion of the project by all individuals in attendance.
+In general, the format of the oral presentation is the responsibility of the student and the mentor but will typically consist of a 20-minute power point summary of the project, followed by questions/discussion of the project by all individuals in attendance.